aki2o/vba-porter/README.md

     ![install3](img/install3.png)

-6. Check 'VBAPorter' is appeared on the menu bar of Excel like the following
+6. Check 'VBAPorter' appeare on the menu bar of Excel like the following

     ![install4](img/install4.png)